msxuc/EASIER/docs/autodiff.md

         are extracted using `ElemPart` (because of fully fledged compilation in Step 2) and previous results/rules.

         **This is mainly for operators with complicated shape-dependent decision space.**

+        Nonetheless, this also save us from redundant calculation of shapes/dtypes etc.

     Remarks: